tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 ------------------------------------------------------------------------------
+Note: If you obtained the Arduino board from Tony Fabris, then this step has already been done for you.
+If you obtained the Arduino board directly yourself, then you will need to do the prior step of modifying the Arduino compiler, and then you can upload this software to the Arduino.

+Obtain the BlueGigaEmpeg firmware from GitHub, linked in the "Prerequisites" section of this document.
+Unzip it onto a folder named "BlueGigaEmpeg" on your computer's hard disk.

-Using the Arduino development software, compile and upload "BlueGigaEmpeg.ino" to the Arduino Mega board.
+Using the Arduino IDE, open the BlueGigaEmpeg project and compile and upload it to the Arduino Mega board.
 Use the Arduino Serial Monitor feature, set to 115200 BPS, to observe the serial port output from the Arduino.
 It should list the RX and TX buffer sizes near the beginning of the output and indicate whether they are good or not.